Evaguy/346_Documentation/Labo_VN/README.md

 how to configure a VN and test it with two VMs, in Azure.

 ## TODO :
-* translate it into English
+* finish translating it into English
 * rewrite the readme